Carlos Batara – Immigration Lawyer header image

 Strategic Preparation In Advance Preserves Brazilian Green Card Victory

-She was aware of the long wait for Brazilian immigrant brothers and sisters who seek a green card through the family visa preference categories.
+She was aware of the long wait for Brazilian immigrant brothers and sisters who seek a sibling green card through the visa preference categories.
 She did not like the idea of filing visa petitions if they were not likely to lead to their permanent residence for several years.

 Because Elizabeth had already filed an immigrant relative petition for her mother, Carlos highlighted the potential strategic advantage.